balenaltd/handbook/Support.md

 * [Support Weekly Report](https://docs.google.com/spreadsheets/d/1oR9vCO_qRA55hIsX_-hW62yHlM_oC4uJhXHByakDpes/edit#gid=0)

 ## Introduction
-At resin.io we do support differently - firstly, everyone does it, and secondly we treat it as about the best source of data on our product we have.
+At resin.io we do support differently - firstly, every engineer does it, and secondly we treat it as about the best source of data on our product we have.
 In support you see exactly the problems users are facing, how they are using our product and what we need to improve.
 If you're interested in the philosophy behind this approach, check out our [Support-driven Development blog post](https://resin.io/blog/support-driven-development/) which goes into a lot more detail.

 ## How is support assigned?
 Each week we assign 4 engineers to each watch a 4 hour period during their work day.
+This allows us to cover a 16 hour period from 07:00 - 23:00 (UTC) ever day.
-We choose who does this as fairly as we can by manually scoring conversations based on effort and quality.
+We try to choose who does support as fairly as we can by manually scoring conversations based on effort and quality.
 We use the sum of this score divided by the number of weeks worked to rank employees in the [Support League Table](https://docs.google.com/spreadsheets/d/1SUMuvULnDWc1kOeEtbuZXahyA_8SPKcLOCwkRhia1Wo).
 The 4 engineers for the week are selected based on their score and their timezone availability.

 We feel this is a fair measurement as it doesn't disadvantage people who've only recently joined or ignore work done in the past by people who have been here longer, and spreads the work evenly across the team.